Sitelink3D-v2-Developer/sitelink3dv2-api-tools/asbuilt/asbuilt-live-cesium-map-viewer/README.md

 ## Usage
 The following process describes the use of the viewer:

+- Enable CORS.
 - Configure the HTML.
 - Configure the site details.
 - Select the desired AsBuilt parameters.

+### Enable CORS
+Cross Origin Resource Sharing (CORS) must be enabled in your browswer in order to use this tool.
+Most browers disable CORS by default.
+A browser plugin can be used to enable CORS.
+See [here](https://mybrowseraddon.com/access-control-allow-origin.html) for more information.

 ### Configure the HTML
 In order to use this tool, a free Cesium Ion token is required.
 This can be obtained from https://cesium.com/ion/tokens.
 The token needs to be assigned to the ```Cesium.Ion.defaultAccessToken``` variable in the ```CesiumAsBuilt.html```.
 The HTML file can then be opened in a browser.
 The absence of a globe in the Cesium window is symptomatic of a missing or invalid Ion token.